-The 2018 - 2019 season includes exciting debut performances with the Vancouver Symphony Orchestra, National Arts Centre Orchestra and the Edmonton Symphony Orchestra as well as a return to conduct two productions with the Royal Winnipeg Ballet..
-This year also marks Pellicano’s sixth season as Resident Conductor of the Winnipeg Symphony Orchestra with concerts on the WSO’s Masterworks series in addition to leading a multitude of performances throughout the season on the WSO’s Pops, Movie, Kids, Specials and Education series.
+The 2018 - 2019 season includes exciting debut performances with the Vancouver Symphony Orchestra, National Arts Centre Orchestra and the Edmonton Symphony Orchestra as well as a return to conduct two productions with the Royal Winnipeg Ballet.
+This year also marks Julian’s sixth season as Resident Conductor of the Winnipeg Symphony Orchestra with concerts on the WSO’s Masterworks series in addition to leading a multitude of performances throughout the season on all of the the WSO’s concert series.

 He was immediately spellbound by the sound and complexities of the orchestra at his first exposure as a teenager and went on to begin conducting studies and organizing concerts as a conservatory student.
 The co-creation of a new performance edition of George Antheil's groundbreaking original 1923 version of Ballet Mecanique first brought Pellicano to the public’s attention as a conductor and since then his work has brought him to concert halls on four continents.

 Passionate about the intersection of music and theater Julian recently made his debut with the Royal Winnipeg Ballet and has conducted performances with the Huntsville Ballet and Eastern Connecticut Ballet.
 Fully staged opera productions include The Marriage of Figaro, Rinaldo, The Medium, La Cenerentola, The Pirates of Penzance, Kurt Weill’s Mahagonny Songspiel, Nancy Van de Vate’s Where the Cross is Made and In the Shadow of the Glen, as well as unique fully orchestrated productions of South Pacific and A Chorus Line.